Magius “Black Metal”

 Arturo Pérez-Reverte “Sidi”

-A “rewrite” of sorts of the Spanish national epic, brought much closer to reality and a new life by Pérez-Reverte’s skillful writing.
-I enjoyed reading the booking even though I am neither a fan of historical novels nor of medieval novels.
+A “rewrite” of sorts of the Spanish national epic, brought much closer to reality and given new life by Pérez-Reverte’s skillful writing.
+I enjoyed reading the book even though I am neither a fan of historical novels nor of medieval novels.

 Verdict: worth reading

-A girl grows up in the sixties in East Berlin, she’s the daughter of Spanish communists who ended up exiled in the GDR - something which actually really happened to a couple of hundred people.
-She’s torn between communism, her Spanish heritage, and puberty and flees to West Germany at some point.
-I like the setup of the story a lot and I found the first two thirds of the book very convincing, the last third in West Germany and the inevitable fall of the Wall felt a bit underwhelming.
+A girl grows up in the sixties in East Berlin; she’s the daughter of Spanish communists who ended up exiled in the GDR—something that actually happened to a couple of hundred people.
+She’s torn between communism, her Spanish heritage, and puberty, and flees to West Germany at some point.
+I like the setup of the story a lot and found the first two-thirds of the book very convincing; the last third, set in West Germany and the inevitable fall of the Wall, felt a bit underwhelming.

 Verdict: worth reading